clearlinux/clr-installer/scripts/InstallerYAMLSyntax.md

-`isoPublisher` | Publisher string added to ISO metadata; 128 char max | `-UNDEFINED-` `isoApplicationId` | Publisher string added to ISO metadata; 128 char max | server|desktop determined by bundle list `keepImage` | Retain the raw image file?; true or false | true (false when iso is true) `telemetry` | Should telemetry be enabled by default; true or false | false `telemetryURL` | URL of where the telemetry records should publish | `-UNDEFINED-` `telemetryPolicy` | Policy string displayed to users during interactive installs | `-UNDEFINED-`
+`isoPublisher` | Publisher string added to ISO metadata; 128 char max | `-UNDEFINED-` `isoApplicationId` | Publisher string added to ISO metadata; 128 char max | server|desktop determined by bundle list `keepImage` | Retain the raw image file?; true or false | true (false when iso is true) `skipValidationSize` | Skip the size requirement checks during partition validation; may be set/overridden with the --skip-validation-size command line option | false
+`telemetry` | Should telemetry be enabled by default; true or false | false `telemetryURL` | URL of where the telemetry records should publish | `-UNDEFINED-` `telemetryPolicy` | Policy string displayed to users during interactive installs | `-UNDEFINED-`